-In determining the Bank's obligation as of December 31, 2021, they engaged the services of an actuary.
-For the year ended December 31, 2020 the Bank recognized the retirement benefit obligation amounting to ₱1,442,802.
+In determining the Bank's obligation as of December 31, 2022, they engaged the services of an actuary.
+For the year ended December 31, 2022 the Bank recognized the retirement benefit obligation amounting to #3,304,825.

-7 RISK MANAGEMENT OBJECTIVES AND POLICIES
+5 RISK MANAGEMENT OBJECTIVES AND POLICIES

-7.1 General Risk Management Principles
+6.1 General Risk Management Principles

-The Bank's financial instruments comprise cash and cash equivalents, held-to-maturity financial assets, loans and receivables, other assets, and other financial liabilities such as savings deposits, bills payable and accrued expenses to finance the Bank's operations.
+The Bank's financial instruments comprise cash and cash equivalents, held-to-maturity financial assets, loans and other receivables, other assets, and other financial liabilities such as deposit liabilities, and accrued interest expenses to finance the Bank's operations.

-The following table summarizes the carrying amount of financial assets and liabilities recorded by category:
+The following table summarizes the carrying amount of financial assets and liabilities recorded by category: --